giljr/rspec_dog/6_testing_tricks_sandi_metz.md

 Simple, stable, fast tests with clear intent.
 ```
+### 🔹 Why this works:

+“Resilient to change” is more natural than “can tolerate change.”

+“Should depend on” or “couples only to” makes the cause-effect relationship clearer.

+“Stable components/parts” conveys the idea of reliable abstractions that rarely change.

+.

 __References__: [Rails Conf 2013 The Magic Tricks](https://youtu.be/URSWYvyc42M?si=pLaJWUMi4Fzo96wB) of Testing by [Sandi Metz](https://www.linkedin.com/in/sandi-metz-0932a84b/)

 ----

+.

 > __Good tests aren’t magic.
 They’re magic tricks — and you can learn them.__
 >  ---
 > Sandi Metz

+.